 The Welsh Government's compulsory purchase guidance is set out in the Welsh Government Circular 003/2019: Compulsory Purchase in Wales and 'The Crichel Down Rules (Wales Version, 2020)'.
-The Welsh Government has also consulted on Reforms to Compulsory Purchase Powers and Procedures.
-The consultation closed in January 2021 and responses are being reviewed.
+The Welsh Government has also published a Compulsory Purchase Order Manual (Edition 1) which supplements the Circular and provides detailed guidance for those responsible for preparing CPOs.